ABHAY-100/Catch-Em-Balls/README.md

 ## Key Features

-- **Simple Controls**: Use keyboard inputs to move the character or basket, making the game easy to pick up and play.
+- **Simple Controls**: Move the basket left and right using keyboard inputs.
-- **Scoring System**: Earn points by catching falling objects, encouraging players to achieve high scores.
+- **Scoring System**: Earn points by catching falling balls.
+The score is displayed prominently.
-- **Increasing Difficulty**: As the game progresses, the speed or number of falling objects increases, adding challenge and excitement.
+- **Increasing Difficulty**: The game becomes more challenging as balls fall from the top of the screen at a constant speed.
-- **Visual and Audio Feedback**: Engaging visuals and sound effects enhance the gaming experience, providing feedback on catches and misses.
-- **Levels and Progression**: Introduce new levels with different challenges as the player advances, keeping the gameplay fresh and exciting.
+- **Game Over State**: The game ends when a ball is missed, displaying a "Game Over" message.

 ## Conclusion

-Catch the Falling Objects is a straightforward yet captivating game that challenges players' reflexes and timing.
-With its easy-to-learn controls and progressively increasing difficulty, the game offers an entertaining experience for players of all ages.
-We believe this project will not only be fun to develop but also provide an enjoyable gaming experience.
+Catch 'Em Balls is a straightforward yet captivating game that challenges players' reflexes and timing.
+With easy controls and increasing difficulty, it offers an entertaining experience for players of all ages.

 <br/>